 In the event of liquidation of the Company, the holders of equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all preferential amounts.
 The distribution will be in proportion to the number of equity shares held by the shareholders.

-1.3 The reconciliation of the number of shares outstanding and the amount of share capital as at March 31, 2016 and March 31,2015 is set out below: (₹ in Millions)
+1.3 The reconciliation of the number of shares outstanding and the amount of share capital is set out below: -